-The Hyde Park Parking Study (1997) provided the Village with an inventory of existing parking and plan for parking improvements.
+The Hyde Park Parking Study (1997) provided the Village with an inventory of existing parking and a plan for parking improvements.
 Today, about twenty years later, there haven't been many changes to the parking within the Village and much of the 1997 study holds true.
-An unofficial count of public parking spaces available in Hyde Park, according to the 1997 parking study, current data from the Vermont Agency of Natural Resources (VANR) natural resource map, and field verification, are shown in Table 3.
+Unofficial counts of public parking spaces available in Hyde Park, the 1997 parking study, current data from the Vermont Agency of Natural Resources (VANR) natural resource map, and field verification, are shown in Table 3.